opalsecurity/terraform-provider-opal/docs/resources/owner.md

 ### Required

 - `name` (String) The name of the owner.
 - `user_ids` (List of String) Users to add to the created owner.
 If setting a source_group_id this list must be empty.
-Requires replacement if changed.

 ### Optional